PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

 `OG-Core`.
 Different workflows may be necessary in some situations, in which case other contributors are here to help.

-1. Before you edit the OG-Core source code on your machine, make sure you have the latest version of the central OG-Core repository by executing the following **four** Git commands:
+1. Before you edit the `OG-Core` source code on your machine, make sure you have the latest version of the central OG-Core repository by executing the following **four** Git commands:

    a.
 Tell Git to switch to the master branch in your local repo.
-      Navigate to your local OG-Core directory and enter the following text at the command line:
+      Navigate to your local `OG-Core` directory and enter the following text at the command line:

     ```
         OG-Core$ git checkout master
     ```

    b.
-Download all of the content from the central OG-Core repo:
+Download all of the content from the central `OG-Core` repo:
     ```
         OG-Core$ git fetch upstream
     ```
    c.
 Update your local master branch to contain the latest content of
       the central master branch using [merge](https://help.github.com/articles/github-glossary/#merge).
-This step ensures that you are working with the latest version of OG-Core:
+This step ensures that you are working with the latest version of `OG-Core`:
     ```
         OG-Core$ git merge upstream/master
     ```